Troubleshooter helps Raleigh man get new refrigerator

 Home Depot added that a unit qualifies for a replacement or refund under the no-lemon policy after three failed repairs for the same issues.

-A representative said that while James' refrigerator was repaired twice, there were other diagnostic appointments were the techs couldn't identify an issue.
+A representative said that while James' refrigerator was repaired twice, there were other diagnostic appointments where the techs couldn't identify an issue.